 And over 500 million blogs worldwide. the blogging industry is showing no signs of slowing down.

-Some may argue that the industry is oversaturated and there’s no room for new bloggers to make money.
+Some may argue that the industry is oversaturated and there’s no new space for running a blog for profit.
 But with new products and technologies emerging every year.

 There is a constant demand for articles that educate and inform readers about these advancements.